gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 Arms require a high gear ratio, which usually in turn will require an expensive gearbox (e.g.
 `VersaPlanetary <https://www.vexrobotics.com/versaplanetary.html>`_)
-that teams may not want to invest in.
+that teams on a tight budget may not want to invest in.
+However, there are more inexpensive options such as the REV UltraPlanetary motor to consider.
 Furthermore, arms must be supported extremely well to bear the torque that the motor provides.
+A poorly supported and/or constructed arm will cause the driver needless pain as it is exceedingly difficult to line up an arm that constantly shakes.
 In contrast, linear extensions do not need to worry about gear ratios and gearboxes.
 They can be optimized to be more efficient than arms, and typically are more